-Signed a minor league contract with the Braves in January of 2017 that includes an invite to spring training.
+Signed a minor-league contract with the Reds in February of 2018 that includes an invitation to spring training.

-To instantly reveal our fantasy analysis of every player – including Blaine Boyer – simply subscribe now.
+To instantly reveal our fantasy analysis of every player – including Oliver Perez – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No Yes